 What Is the “Undertone” of High Reflective White?

 “Undertone” actually refers to is a color’s hue family.
 Hue family describes a color’s location on a specific segment of the color wheel (i.e., red, yellow, blue, etc.).
-By measuring a color’s dominant hue angle using color measurement tools, like colorimeters and photospectrometers, we can objectively identify a paint color’s hue family.
+By measuring a color’s dominant hue angle using color measurement tools, like colorimeters and spectrophotometers, we can objectively identify a paint color’s hue family.
 High Reflective White has a hue angle of 115.03° which puts it in the Green-Yellow hue family.

 Why does this matter?
 This Green-Yellow area happens to be on the same part of the color wheel where many of the colors we perceive as “just plain ol’ white” are located.
 In most cases, High Reflective White looks virtually colorless but depending on the lighting, you may see it lean a bit yellow or green.

-Hue family is not always obvious, especially when it comes to neutrals colors.
+Hue family is not always obvious, especially when it comes to neutral colors.
 In our Virtual Color Consultation Reports, we use spectral data, like hue angle and chroma, to give you an objective, scientific read on color.
 No random, subjective guessing about “undertones!”